ilanschnell/bitarray/README.rst

 of booleans.
 Bitarrays are sequence types and behave very much like usual lists.
 Eight bits are represented by one byte in a contiguous block of memory.
 The user can select between two representations; little-endian and big-endian.
-Most of the functionality is implemented in C.
+All of the functionality is implemented in C.
 Methods for accessing the machine representation are provided.
 This can be useful when bit level access to binary files is required, such as portable bitmap image files (.pbm).
 Also, when dealing with